Touch Everything

 One of the things I particularly like about Marie Kondo's approach is her insistence that you touch each of your possessions as you declutter.

-So many of us have well-organized homes, with extensive storage solutions.
+Many of us have well-organized homes, with extensive storage solutions.
 Some are even carefully styled and color-coordinated.
-We think, "Look how neat and tidy my home is.
+And so we think, "Look how neat and tidy my home is.
 Look how attractive my clothes closet/pantry/linen closet looks!
 I don't have a clutter problem!"

 But when confronted with the challenge of actually touching each and every thing we own, we balk.
 We panic.
 We feel overwhelmed with the impossibility of handling every item.

-Some studies show that the average American home contains 300,000 objects, from serving spoons to sofas.
+Some studies show that the average American home contains 300,000 objects, from serving spoons to staplers to sofas.
 That's 300,000 items to hold and evaluate.
-To decide "Do I need or want to keep and use this, or should I donate, sell, or discard it?
-Is this the optimum place to store it, if I am going to keep it?
-Is it easy to access and put away again?"
+To decide:

-If your first thought is a sinking feeling that you just have too much stuff to go through the effort of putting your hands on each individual item, then you simply have too much stuff, and need this process even more.
+If your first thought is a sinking feeling that you just have too much stuff to go through the effort of putting your hands on each individual item, then maybe you need this process even more.

 Comments